dsaw/MyCodingDocs/JS/YDKJS_thisObjProto.md

   * A rule of thumb, avoid using both styles of code. stick to either traditional `this` or lexical `this`.
 * Object
   * Objects come in literal form and constructed form.
 The constructed form is rarely used.
+  * There are primary types and built in objects in JS.
+Many built in objects like `String`, `Number` are related to it's primitive counterparts.
+They are just built-in functions.
+  *